 All documents sent to and from NetDocuments use secure SSL protocols with 128 bit encryption keys, and all documents stored on the NetDocuments servers are fully encrypted.
 Multiple additional technical and procedural safeguards are in place to insure that your documents are available only to you and to those with whom you choose to share them.

 NetDocuments servers are located exclusively in the U.S. for U.S. firms, as well as two redundant datacenters in the UK.
 All data becomes replicated between the two secure hosting centers, insuring continuity of access.
 In the event of a disaster at one site, access to the replicated site is instantaneous and transparent to the user.
-You can read the details for yourself in the NetDocuments Technical Overview.

 So, all of you Pennsylvania lawyers out there, rest easy knowing that NetDocuments fully complies with the standards as currently defined by your Committee on Legal Ethics and Professional Responsibility, and as further explicated by a practicing attorney who is also a knowledgeable technology professional.